-Our headquarters is located in Beijing, China, where we lease and occupy our office space with an aggregate floor area of approximately 1,400 square meters.
-Our Niu Innovation Lab is located in Shanghai, China, where we lease and occupy our office space with an aggregate floor area of approximately 1,700 square meters.
+Our headquarters is located in Beijing, China, where we lease and occupy our office space with an aggregate floor area of approximately 2,300 square meters.
+Our Niu Innovation Lab is located in Shanghai, China, where we lease and occupy our office space with an aggregate floor area of approximately 500 square meters.
 Our manufacturing facility and after sales services facilities are in Changzhou, China, where we have both owned and leased facilities with a combined building area of approximately 123,500 square meters.
-In May 2020, we made prepayment of RMB39.4 million in addition to prepayment of RMB2 million in 2019 to acquire land use rights of a piece of land with total area of 61,148 square meters.
+In May 2020, we made prepayment of RMB39.4 million in addition to prepayment of RMB2.0 million in 2019 to acquire land use rights of a piece of land with total area of 61,148 square meters.
 In January 2021, we obtained the land use rights certificate.
-We built a new manufacturing facility on this piece of land to expand the production capacity in order to meet the expected increasing demand of our e-scooters.
+We built a new manufacturing facility on this piece of land to expand the production capacity in order to meet the expected increasing demand of our escooters.
 Construction of the new facility was completed in August 2021 and we have commenced production from September 2021.

-The following table sets forth the location, approximate size and primary use of facilities that we own or we lease, as of December 31, 2022:
+The following table sets forth the location, approximate size and primary use of facilities that we own or we lease, as of December 31, 2023:

-Our Own Facility Location Approximate S (Building) ir Square Meter nary Use Changzhou 111,467 Manufacturing and Maintenance Fa Approximate Size (Building) in Location Square Meters Primary Use Lease Expiration Date Beijing 1,394 Office December 31, 2024 Shanghai 1,720 Office April 30, 2026 Changzhou 12,000 Manufacturing Facility December 31, 2024
+Our Own Facility Location Approximate S (Building) in Square Meter l nary Use Changzhou 111,4 67 Manufacturing and Maintenance Facility Approximate Size (Building) in Location Square Meters Primary Use Lease Expiration Date Beijing 2,330 Office December 31, 2024 Shanghai 534 Office October 31, 2025 Changzhou 12,000 Manufacturing Facility December 31, 2024